 No. We don't invoice for anything in advance.
 Our invoices are normally sent out at the end of each calendar month, payable on 30-day terms.

-8. Is there a minimum term for subscriptions?
+8. Is there a minimum term?

 No. We are committed to making every engagement as seamless as possible.
 This means you can cancel at any time with written notice.